 Determining the impact of secretor status on other species commonly considered beneficial and marketed as probiotics is challenging due to their broad range of carbohydrate utilisation capabilities [53].
 For instance, Akkermansia muciniphila, a mucin-degrading species, has been associated with a reduced risk of chronic inflammatory diseases in humans and mice [54], and is a potential target for probiotic development [51].
 However, its utilisation of mucin glycoproteins, including the α(1,2)-fucosylated glycan, 2’-fucosyllactose [53], suggests that it may also be affected by secretor status.
-While Akkermansia was not detected in the mice of this study, we found that Candidatus Arthromitus, another genus associated with immune modulation [55], was enriched in the distal small intestinal mucosal tissue of secretor mice.
+Although Akkermansia was not detected in the mice of this study, we found that Candidatus Arthromitus, another genus associated with immune modulation [55], was enriched in the distal small intestinal mucosal tissue of secretor mice.
 Genome annotation of Candidatus Arthromitus has indicated other fucose utilisation capabilities [56], indicating that the functional FUT2 gene may promote colonisation by this species.

 Our experiments involved SPF mice that were obtained through heterozygous mating.
 Such breeding was essential to allow comparison of Fut2WT and Fut2KO littermates from a maternal secretor lineage.
 The findings from this study are therefore independent of vertical transmission effects, which are known to influence the microbiome of the offspring [57, 58], and indicate that a change in gut microbiology occurred post-weaning.
 This difference in baseline gut microbiota composition between secretors and non-secretors was also only evident in male mice.
 The effect of sex on the relationship between secretor status and the gut microbiome is difficult to explain but may relate to variable intestinal expression of Fut2, which can be altered factors such as stress [59].
 In addition, independent interactions between sex hormones and the gut microbiome [60] may affect the relationship between Fut2 and the gut microbiome.

-[61, 62][63][58]
+We acknowledge the importance of considering blood antigens/ABO phenotypes in interpreting the influence of FUT2 gene on the gut microbiome, as indicated by recent studies [61, 62].
+Indeed, in humans, FUT2 is responsible for the generation of the H antigen, which can be further modified to give the OLewisb, ALewisb, or BLewisb antigens [63].
+Each of these glycans can modulate the competitive advantage of particular microbes capable of cleaving the oligosaccharide constituents.
+In the absence of FUT2, these Lewisb antigens are not displayed, leading to a Lewisa antigen.
+While our study did not address these blood type variations, it should be noted that even in humans, a secretor O blood group and a non-secretor O blood group are not the same.
+The impact of this on the gut microbiome is evidenced by studies reporting an association between H antigen concentrations and gut microbiome characteristics [58].

 Our study demonstrates a Fut2-dependent genetic determinant for inter-individual response to probiotic supplementation, which is affected by antibiotic exposure and glycan utilisation capabilities of the probiotic strain.
 With prior antibiotic exposure, Fut2 functionality was associated with increased persistence of B. infantis, consistent with its ability to utilise the H antigen.
 However, without antibiotic exposure, Fut2 functionality was associated with lower abundance of B. infantis, relating to difference in baseline microbiology and niche space occupation.